haborite/ku1255-firmware-modifier/README.md

 # Disclaimer
 The data in this table is generated from automated firmware analysis using `keymap_offset_finder.py`. **The result accuracy is not assured.
 Use at your own risk.**

-# Create a custom firmware
-## With executable (works without Python)
-1. Download the released package (https://github.com/haborite/ku1255-firmware-keymap/releases/download/v0.1/modify_fw.zip) and unzip it.
-2. Download the latest firmware `tp_compact_usb_kb_with_trackpoint_fw.exe` from the Lenovo official website (https://support.lenovo.com/ca/en/solutions/pd026745).
-3. Move the downloaded `tp_compact_usb_kb_with_trackpoint_fw.exe` in the unzipped directory (the same directory as `modify_fw.py`).
-4. Modify `remaps.json` if you need.
-The default setting is just swapping `Fn` and `LeftControl`.
-5. Run `python modify_fw.exe`.
-Confirm that original firmware SHA256 is `7116a3819ee094857d21e4671cb6cf953d582372126f0f6728f6b2421eda7bd4`.
-6. Run the modified firmware exe.

-## With Python
-1. Install a Python interpreter if you do not have.
-2. Clone the repository and unzip it.
-3. Download the latest firmware `tp_compact_usb_kb_with_trackpoint_fw.exe` from the Lenovo official website (https://support.lenovo.com/ca/en/solutions/pd026745).
-4. Move the downloaded `tp_compact_usb_kb_with_trackpoint_fw.exe` in the unzipped directory (the same directory as `modify_fw.py`).
-5. Modify `remaps.json` if you need.
-The default setting is just swapping `Fn` and `LeftControl`.
-6. Run `python modify_fw.py`.
-Confirm that original firmware SHA256 is `7116a3819ee094857d21e4671cb6cf953d582372126f0f6728f6b2421eda7bd4`.
-7. Run the modified firmware exe.

 # Offset & scan code table
 |Key Name|HID Usage ID|Offset|Scan code|
 |---|---|---|---|